GabeScott/standard-works-vault/General Conference/1981 October - “Who Hath Believed Our Report”.md

 Having a hope in Christ, we know we shall rise in glorious immortality and find place with Abraham, Isaac, and Jacob in the kingdom of God, to go no more out.

-Now, as Isaiah expressed it, “Who hath believed our report? and to whom is the arm of the Lord revealed?”
-(Isa.
-53:1.)
+Now, as Isaiah expressed it, “Who hath believed our report? and to whom is the arm of the Lord revealed?” ([[Isaiah 53.1|Isa.
+53:1]].)

 Who will believe our words, and who will hear our message?
 Who will honor the name of Joseph Smith and accept the gospel restored through his instrumentality?